Together Together

-Together Together is a 2021 American comedy film written and directed by Nikole Beckwith.
+Together Together is a 2021 American comedy-drama film written and directed by Nikole Beckwith.
 The film stars Ed Helms and Patti Harrison.
+It follows the friendship between a single man and the surrogate pregnant with his child.
 The film had its world premiere at the Sundance Film Festival on January 31, 2021, and was released on April 23, 2021, by Bleecker Street.

 Plot

-Matt, a 40+ y.o. app developer, interviews Anna, a 20+ y.o. who works at a coffee shop, to become his surrogate.
+Matt, an app developer in his forties, interviews Anna, a young coffee shop employee, to become his surrogate.
 He wants to become a dad without getting married and she wants to finance her bachelor's and master's degrees.

 During her first trimester, the doctor tells Matt and Anna that everything is going well, so he invites Anna to dinner to celebrate.
 Afterwards, Matt tells his brother and parents about the pregnancy; his mother is unhappy about it.

 At dinner, Matt and Anna talk about how nervous they are about conversing with each other.
 While ordering, he makes a disapproving sound when she orders potato over salad, as what she eats the baby eats.
 He orders pasta with bacon.
 Once the waitress leaves, Anna points out that he should also watch his diet for the child, as in his case it matters for the next 18+ years.

-Next, they attend therapy together, where Matt expresses excitement and wants to tell everybody, and is surprised that Anna is not going to tell anyone about the pregnancy.
-Coming out of therapy, Matt asks if she wants a bite of candy, as when he went to couple's therapy with his ex, afterwards they would hold hands and eat candy.
+Next, at therapy together, Matt expresses excitement and wants to tell everybody, and is surprised Anna is not going to tell anyone about the pregnancy.
+Afterwards, Matt offers her a bite of candy, explaining he would do so after couple's therapy with his ex.

 At the coffee shop, Matt brings pregnancy tea and clogs for Anna.
-She takes the tea, but not the clogs.
-Matt takes them to Anna's house, where he meets a guy Anna hooked up with.
-He gets upset as he thinks it's bad for the baby.
-At the hospital, Anna insists he cannot stop her from having sex for a whole year, and it is safe for pregnant women have sex, which the technician confirms.
+She takes the tea, but leaves the clogs.
+When Matt takes them to Anna's, he meets a guy Anna hooked up with.
+He gets upset, believing it's bad for the baby.
+At the hospital, she insists he cannot stop her from having sex for a whole year, and pregnant women can safely have sex, which the technician confirms.
 They then happily listen to the heartbeat.

-At therapy, Matt says that it was very exciting and he wants to hear that sound all the time, while Anna says that it was nice to see Matt so happy.
+At therapy, Matt excitedly says he wants to hear that sound all the time, while Anna says she likes seeing him so happy.
 The therapist asks them if they are having any conflicts other than the clogs, and they talk about Matt's concern over Anna having sex.
 Although the therapist tries to clear his doubts, he remains skeptical.